Dominion Voting Machines Are Used in Various States Despite Claims of Voter Fraud

 Who owns Dominion Voting Machines?

-Dominion Voting Machines was founded by John Poulos and James Hoover back in the early 2000s.
+Dominion Voting Systems was founded by John Poulos and James Hoover back in the early 2000s.
 Poulos serves as the company's CEO.
 In 2018, the company was acquired by Staple Street Capital, which is a private equity firm.

-The board of directors for Dominion isn't fully available, but one member of the Staple Street Capital's board is William E Kennard.
+The board of directors for Dominion isn't fully available, but one member of the Staple Street Capital's board is William E. Kennard.
 He was nominated as ambassador to the European Union by former President Barack Obama in November 2009, according to his biography on Yale's website.